User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 • a brief description of what the researcher is looking for

-From there, you can and click on individual studies to learn more (and apply).
+From there, you can click on individual studies to learn more (and apply).

 You’ll be prompted to complete a brief screener survey for each study you’re interested in.
 Then, you’ll get a text/email if you’re selected with instructions on next steps.